TestFlight Build Expired — What to Do Next

 How to confirm the fix

-- Cold-install on a fresh device using the TestFlight invite link installs the new build.
+• A cold install on a fresh device using the TestFlight invite link installs the new build, not the expired one.

-- The new build’s expiration date (visible in App Store Connect) is 90 days from its upload date.
+• The new build’s expiration date (shown in App Store Connect) is exactly 90 days from its upload date.

 If it still fails

-- If the new build doesn’t appear for testers, verify it’s attached to the right group and Ready to Test (not still Waiting for Review).
+1. New build not visible to testers: confirm it’s attached to the right group and shows Ready to Test (not still Waiting for Beta App Review or only Ready to Submit).

-- Check that testers are on the right group; testers in a group that didn’t get the new build attached still see the old (expired) one.
+3. Wrong group: testers in a group that didn’t get the new build attached keep seeing the old (expired) one.
+Verify each tester’s group membership.

-- If Beta review is unusually slow on this replacement, see Beta App Review slow.
+5. Beta review unusually slow on the replacement: see Beta App Review taking too long.

 Prevention

-- Maintain a “rotation” rhythm: ship a fresh TestFlight build at least every 60 days, even if there are minimal code changes.
+• Keep a rotation rhythm: ship a fresh TestFlight build at least every 60 days, even with minimal code changes.

-- Always have at least one build under 60 days old attached to active external groups.
+• Always keep at least one build under 60 days old attached to active external groups.

-BETA.mdso the responsibility doesn’t sit only with one person.
+• Document your TestFlight rotation in a BETA.md so the responsibility doesn’t sit with one person.

 Tags: #Troubleshooting #App Store #App review #TestFlight #Build expired